-Today I’m going to address a question sent to me by a reader.
-What’s the difference between single speed and fixed gear bikes (also known as a fixie)?
-On the surface fixed gear and single speed bikes are very similar.
+On the surface fixed gear (fixie) and single speed bikes are very similar.
 They both have a single front chainring and rear cog meaning they essentially only have one gear.

 So what is the difference?

 Single speed bikes are fitted with a freewheel, whereas fixed gear bikes are not.
-On a fixie the rear cog is joined with the rear hub meaning when the wheel turns the cog will turn.
+On a fixie the rear cog is joined with the rear hub meaning when the wheel turns the cog will turn, too.

 What does that mean?